jclemans/Fauxtoh-Photo-Sharing-App/README.md

 * Update user show page so it lists out all of the photos they're tagged in

+* Update CSS/HTML to include a nav bar and improve layout.
+Use Bootstrap.

 Tasks to do
 ------------

-* Update CSS/HTML to include a nav bar and improve layout.
-Use Bootstrap.

-* Update photo name conventions to photos > image

 * Let users "favorite" photos.
 On their profile page, include a list of all the photos they've favorited.